Google Fires Author of Divisive Memo On Gender Differences

 Do you not have a PR department to advise you on this sort of stuff?

+Only if you read the title but not the summary.
+There's nothing out of the ordinary here.
+You are free to discuss breaches of code of conduct providing your discussion doesn't breach the code of conduct itself.

+Use internal grievance processes, especially relevant in a company this size.
+Don't write a memo and send it to everyone.

-Freedom of speech (Score:2)
+Freedom of speech (Score:3)

 "If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the processes of education, the remedy to be applied is more speech, not enforced silence.
 Only an emergency can justify repression.
 Such must be the rule if authority is to be reconciled with freedom." --Justice Edward Terry Sanford